ma-laforge/InspectDR.jl/README.md

 ## Known Limitations

- - The module is not yet interactive... you cannot even zoom at the moment.
+ - The module is not yet very interactive... you cannot even zoom properly at the moment.
  - InspectDR.jl currently only supports F1 datasets (x-values must be in sorted, increasing order).
- - Does not yet generate annotations (plot title, axes/ticks/ranges, axis labels, legends, ...)
+ - Only generates basic annotations.
+Needs legends, ...
  - Does not yet render plot data in separate thread (will improve interactive experience with large datasets).
  - Does not yet support glyphs (symbols).
  - Does not yet save images to files.